TheOdinProject/curriculum/foundations/html_css/block-and-inline.md

 ### Introduction

-CSS has two types of boxes - `block` boxes and `inline` boxes.
-The type of box refers to how the box behaves in terms of page flow and in relation to other boxes on the page.
-The display property is used to define how an HTML element should be displayed on the webpage.
-We will explore the different display values you can use further in this lesson.
+In the previous lesson, we discovered that different display types have unique box models, and we can modify the box calculation by changing the `display` property.
+CSS has two box types: `block` and `inline` boxes, which determine element behavior and interaction.
+The `display` property controls how HTML elements appear on the webpage.
+We will explore its various options further in this lesson.

 ### Lesson Overview